Physical: 100: Quest 1: Death match challenge

-If neither contestant had possession after three minutes, the competition was restarted with one minute on the clock.
-Fifty contestants were eliminated in the process.
+If neither contestant had possession after three minutes, the game was restarted with one minute on the clock.
+Half of the contestants were eliminated in the process (50).

 Quest 2: Moving sand challenge

-Before Quest 2, the remaining 50 contestants were required to select the top three contestants that they would like to be in a team together with.
-The 10 contestants with the most votes were declared team leaders and ranked based on the total number of votes they received.
+Before Quest 2, the remaining 50 contestants were required to choose three contestants with whom they wanted to team up.
+The ten contestants with the most votes were declared team leaders and were ranked based on the numbers of votes they received.